 Infrastructure Recovery Charge

-The IRC came into operation on 1 September 2006 and remain in place for the period ending on the earlier of 31 December 2026 or the date upon which the Government’s investment in the RCD project has been recouped.
+The Infrastructure Recovery Charge (IRC) came into operation on 1 September 2006 and will remain in place until 31 December 2026, or the date upon which the Government’s investment in the RCD project has been recouped.

 Development Victoria must be notified of all building permit applications prior to the issue of a building permit, in order for applicants to fulfil their obligations of Section 18A of the Building Act.
 This is required for all works requiring a building permit, regardless of the cost of works.

-Any building surveyors who issue a building permit for a Site within the declared area without first notifying Development Victoria will be issued with a non-compliance warning letter outlining the breach and putting them on warning.
-Should this happen on multiple occasions, Development Victoria may report the matter to the Victorian Building Authority, outlining that the surveyor in question is operating in contravention of the Building Act.
+Any building surveyors who issue a building permit for a Site within the declared area without first notifying Development Victoria will be issued with a non-compliance warning letter outlining the breach.
+Should this happen on multiple occasions, Development Victoria may report the matter to the Victorian Building Authority, advising that the surveyor in question is operating in contravention of the Building Act.

-Should the payment of a charge need to be deferred, a 51Y Agreement may be entered into between Development Victoria and the party responsible for the works, to allow the project to proceed and a building permit be issued prior to the payment being completed.
+Should the payment of an IRC be deferred, a 51Y agreement (effectively a ‘contract of liability’) may be entered into between Development Victoria and the party responsible for payment of the IRC.
+By entering into this agreement, this allows the project to proceed and Development Victoria will approve the issuing of the building permit.

 Calculating the Charge

-In the instance of stand-alone subdivision, development value is the sum of both the amount that is the estimated site value of the land that is to be subdivided (as if the subdivision had already occurred at that date) and the estimated cost of building work.
+In the instance of stand-alone subdivision (i.e. not combined with development, but subdividing into greater than two-lots), development value is the sum of the estimated site value of the land to be subdivided, and determined at the time of the subdivision.

-With respect to stand-alone building work, development value is the sum of the site value at the time of development, and the amount that is the cost of the building work for the development.
+With respect to stand-alone building work (i.e. not combined with sub-division), development value is the sum of the site value at the time of development, and the cost of the building work.

-If a portion of the development value is considered to by fitout works, there may be an opportunity to apply for a waiver of the IRC
+If a portion of the development value is considered to consist of fitout works, there may be an opportunity to apply for a waiver of some of the IRC.

 Certain developments are exempt from the IRC.
 These exemptions are outlined in the Development Victoria Act, and a few are listed below: